RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a graduate student of political science at ETH Zurich under the supervision of professor [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).
-I am currently visiting the [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) at UC Berkeley until September 2022.
+I visited UC Berkeley's [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) between February and September 2022.
+My dissertation is part of the ERC-founded [NASTAC project](https://icr.ethz.ch/research/nastac/).

+My main research interests relate to the origins and consequences of mass identities and political behavior based on inherited traits, such as language and religion.
+I rely on observational data and computational methods to measure and study nationalist and ethnic processes in new settings and with innovative research designs.

-My dissertation uses systematic quantitative data to study the origins of nationalism across Europe 1750--1945 and is part of the ERC-founded [project](https://icr.ethz.ch/research/nastac/).
-I investigate the role of warfare, ethnic inclusion and state-building in the emergence and diffusion of nationalist publications and political claims.
+My dissertation uses systematic quantitative data on nationalist publications and political claims to study the origins of nationalism across Europe 1750–1945.
+Thereby I investigate the role of warfare, socio-economic development and state-building in the emergence and diffusion of early nationalist politics.